-- The Integrated Risk Management Plan has been updated and agreed, covering the five year period 2017-2022. - A revised Annual Service Plan has been agreed for 2017/18, providing clarity, both internally and externally, on our priorities set out in the IRMP and describes what our ambitions are for each priority, as well as setting out the projects and actions that will be delivered, developed or reviewed during the coming year against each of our priorities. - Business Continuity arrangements have been updated and tested. - A new Code of Corporate Governance has been agreed, based CIPFA/SOLACE Framework Delivering Good Governance in Local Government. - A revised code of conduct has been implemented. - A framework has been developed to review potential partnership arrangements utilising the following criteria: Will it make Lancashire Safer? - Will undertaking the activity potentially damage our brand? - Does it fit with the public image of the FRS? - Will it detract from our ability to undertake other operational or preventative functions, if so to what extent? - Is there a significant negative financial impact? - Is the activity likely to fit comfortably with our stakeholders (Trade Unions, Firefighters, CFS staff, Partners, Home Office, etc.)? - An Operational Assurance Team has been implemented, providing a programme of service wide station assurance visits to identify areas for improvement and track these through to completion, thus enhancing operational preparedness, operational response and operational learning. - A revised performance appraisal system, incorporating values, has been implemented for all staff - Internal Audit services were provided by Lancashire County Council, who comply with CIPFA's Code of Internal Audit Practice.
-The service is designed to give assurance that the Authority maintains adequate systems of internal control and to make recommendations on ways to enhance these where felt necessary.
+- The Integrated Risk Management Plan covers the five year period 2017-2022. - We updated our Strategic Assessment of Risk and completed an Emergency Cover Review. - A revised Annual Service Plan has been agreed for 2018/19, providing clarity, both internally and externally, on our priorities set out in the IRMP and describes what our ambitions are for each priority, as well as setting out the projects and actions that will be delivered, developed or reviewed during the coming year against each of our priorities.
+This is supported by Local Delivery Plans. - A framework has been developed to review potential partnership arrangements utilising the following criteria: - Will it make Lancashire Safer? - Will undertaking the activity potentially damage our brand? - Does it fit with the public image of the FRS? - Will it detract from our ability to undertake other operational or preventative functions, if so to what extent? - Is there a significant negative financial impact? - Is the activity likely to fit comfortably with our stakeholders (Trade Unions, Firefighters, CFS staff, Partners, Home Office, etc.)? - Statement of Intent: Enhanced Collaboration between LFRS and Constabulary drafted and approved at Joint Exec Board.
+Joint Collaboration group established, reporting through to Members. - An Operational Assurance Team undertake a programme of service wide station assurance visits to identify areas for improvement and track these through to completion, and publicise any improvements through a regular newsletter, thus enhancing operational preparedness, operational response and operational learning.

-- As part of the 2016/17 audit plan the auditors undertook various reviews and gave the overall opinion that they can "provide substantial assurance over the framework of governance, risk management and control for 2016/17" and "that there is a generally sound system of internal control, adequately designed to meet the objectives of Lancashire Combined Fire Authority and controls were generally applied consistently." - Grant Thornton provide an external audit service to the Authority, and as such the effectiveness of the system of internal controls is also informed by their work.
-The latest Annual Audit letter did not identify any significant weaknesses in internal control arrangement and provided the following audit conclusions in relation to 2015/16: - Financial statements "We gave an unqualified opinion on the Authority's financial statements" - Value for money conclusion "We were satisfied that the Authority put in place proper arrangements to ensure economy, efficiency and effectiveness in its use of resources during the year"
+- A revised performance appraisal incorporating values was implemented and rolled out across the Service - Internal Audit services were provided by Lancashire County Council, who comply with CIPFA's Code of Internal Audit Practice.
+The service is designed to give assurance that the Authority maintains adequate systems of internal control and to make recommendations on ways to enhance these where felt necessary. - We have undertaken an Assurance mapping exercise, with our Internal Auditors, which has confirmed that a strong assurance framework is in place. - As part of the 2017/18 audit plan the auditors undertook various reviews and gave the overall opinion that they can "provide substantial assurance over the framework of governance, risk management and control for 2017/18" and "that there is a generally sound system of internal control, adequately designed to meet the objectives of Lancashire Combined Fire Authority and controls were generally applied consistently." - Grant Thornton provide an external audit service to the Authority, and as such the effectiveness of the system of internal controls is also informed by their work.
+The latest Annual Audit letter did not identify any significant weaknesses in internal control arrangement and provided the following audit conclusions in relation to 2016/17: - Financial statements "We gave an unqualified opinion on the Authority's financial statements" - Value for money conclusion "We were satisfied that the Authority put in place proper arrangements to ensure economy, efficiency and effectiveness in its use of resources during the year"